MalithaPrabhashana/petGame/README.md

 To start the game, simply run the code and follow the on-screen prompts to choose activities for your pet.

+Still this is in the Initial Stage.
+So, we'll update this step by step.

 Enjoy the game and take good care of your pet!